Ad2rien5/Tortunix/README.md

 # Tortunix

 ## Description
 **Tortunix** is a low-level programming langage, who can be compile to a assembly code throught this compiler.
+This langage is inspired by the [paper's computer M99](https://lycee--maths-info.translate.goog/NSI1ere/Cours/M99/?_x_tr_sl=fr&_x_tr_tl=en&_x_tr_hl=fr&_x_tr_pto=wapp).
 This compiler will be created without using compiler specific library.
 In the first place, it will focus on making this compiler work on Ubuntu, then some other portage.

 ## Objectives
 This project has been created for educational purposes, to discover how compiler works.
 This explains why this project won't be using any specific library.